Complete Synchronization of Coupled Oscillators Based on the Contraction Theory

 We now consider ring networks consisting of \(N\) identical coupled oscillators whose links are either unidirectional with identical linear coupling or bidirectional with different linear couplings.
-Such unidirectional and bidirectional ring networks can be expressed as the following two equations respectively.
+Such networks can be expressed as the following two equations,

 where \(A_{i,j}\) denotes coupling from the \(i^{th}\) to \(j^{th}\) node, and the subscripts \(i,j\) are calculated modulo \(N\).